Monday, March 1, 2010

 Look with care at the Announcements for Week Eight and then listen to this week's

-You have one Discussion Thread, so get to it early and often.
+You have one Discussion Thread, so get to it early and often

-over web pages and oral presentations in particular, listen to last year's Greeting for Week Eight.
+And for a review over web pages and oral presentations in particular, listen to last year's Greeting for Week Eight.

 Thank you for a productive eight weeks.